lewisrodgers/lewis-rodgers.github.io/_posts/2018-02-02-chrome-extensions-web-store-api-bitbucket-pipelines.md

 _For a detailed review of a Pipelines configuration file, see the [official Bitbucket documentation](https://confluence.atlassian.com/bitbucket/configure-bitbucket-pipelines-yml-792298910.html)._

+{% gist dd39d48baf6cb041fd56a3ced01afcf1 %}

 The pipeline is divided into two parts by branch name: develop and master.
-The intent is to call the update endpoint when code is pushed to the develop branch.
-But, call the publish endpoint when code is pushed to the master branch.
+The intent is to call the **update** endpoint when code is pushed to the develop branch.
+But, call the **publish** endpoint when code is pushed to the master branch.

 Have a look at the block of code under the **script** keyword.
 I bet you’ll recognize the last three lines.
 Let’s look at them in more detail.

 ## Package

-The CWS API requires extensions to be packaged as a zip file before upload.
+The CWS Publish API requires extensions to be packaged as a zip file before upload.
 It’s a good idea to include only the required files needed for the extension to work.
 Exclude assets like unit tests, the node_modules folder, unrelated configuration files, etc.

-Here’s a straightforward way to do this: Place extension–specific files into a subfolder called _app_ and the zip command can be as simple as:
+Here’s a straightforward way to do this: Place extension–specific files into a subfolder called "app" and the zip command can be as simple as:

 ```sh
 zip -r $FILE_NAME ./app